bndw/pick/README.md

 ## Getting started

 If you haven't used `pick` before, you first need to initialize your pick safe.
-This is straightforward:
 ```sh
 pick init
 ```
 Running `pick init` will ask you for a master password.
 Your master password is used to encrypt your pick safe.
 As this is the only password you need to remember to access all passwords and notes stored in your pick safe, make this a strong and unique one!
-Use `pick pass` to generate a strong password if you think you're not creative enough :).

 ### Adding a credential